Can you help us learn more about the body’s immune response to COVID-19 vaccines?

 randomised vaccination with one of the three approved COVID-19 booster vaccines

-providing blood and saliva samples to test for an individual's immune response before they receive their vaccine and at five additional time points over the study period
+providing blood and saliva samples to test for an individual's immune response before they receive their vaccine and at three or four additional time points over the study period

 Are you eligible to participate?

-Study researchers are urgently calling for the following participants:
+Study researchers are urgently seeking the following participants:

-Adults aged 70 and over who have received Astra Zeneca as their primary dose and want to receive their 2nd booster (4th dose).
+Adults aged 50+ who received two doses of Astra Zeneca as their primary vaccine schedule and would like to receive a 5th dose booster.

-Adults aged 18 – 69 who have received Pfizer as their primary dose and want to receive their 2nd booster (4th dose).
+Adults aged 50 to 69 who received Pfizer as their primary vaccine schedule and would like to receive their 5th dose booster.

 This study has been approved by the Child and Adolescent Human Research Ethics Committee.
 Any person with concerns or complaints about the conduct of this study should contact the Executive Director Medical Services via [08 6456 2222] who can refer your concerns to the HREC monitoring the project.

 If you'd like to get in touch, please contact us by phone or email.